squinkylabs/SquinkyVCV/docs/chebyshev.md

 Eventually, this form of synthesis fell out of favor, as FM could provide a wider variety of timbres with acceptable CPU usage.
 Now, however, the distinctive sound of this form of synthesis provides another unique source of sounds for VCV Rack users.

+Lately they ability to control individual harmonic levels under volage control has come back in the form of synthesizer modules called **Harmonic Oscillators**.

 The magic of the Chebyshev polynomials is that if a sine wave with amplitude one is put into a Chebyshev polynomial, the output will still be a sine wave, but multiplied in pitch by an integer.

 In our implementation we include the first ten Chebyshev polynomials to generate the first ten harmonics of the harmonic series.
 These are then mixed together based on knob settings and control voltages to give an output tone with complete control over ten harmonics.